r3-os/r3/src/r3/src/lib.md

 The behavior of system calls is undefined inside an unmanaged interrupt handler.
 The property of being protected from programming errors caused by making system calls inside an unmanaged interrupt handler is called **unmanaged safety**.
 Most system services are not marked as `unsafe`, so in order to ensure unmanaged safety, safe code shouldn't be allowed to register an interrupt handler that potentially executes as an unmanaged interrupt handler.
 On the other hand, the number of `unsafe` blocks in application code should be minimized in common use cases.
 To meet this goal, this framework employs several safeguards: (1) Interrupt handlers can be [explicitly marked] as **unmanaged-safe** (safe to use as an unmanaged interrupt handler), but this requires an `unsafe` block.
 (2) An interrupt line must be initialized with a priority value that falls within [a managed range] if it has a non-unmanaged-safe interrupt handler.
 (3) When [changing] the priority of an interrupt line, the new priority must be in a managed range.
 It's possible to [bypass] this check, but this requires an `unsafe` block.

-[explicitly marked]: crate::kernel::cfg::CfgInterruptHandlerBuilder::unmanaged
+[explicitly marked]: crate::kernel::interrupt::InterruptHandlerDefiner::unmanaged
 [changing]: crate::kernel::InterruptLine::set_priority
 [bypass]: crate::kernel::InterruptLine::set_priority_unchecked
-[a managed range]: crate::kernel::PortInterrupts::MANAGED_INTERRUPT_PRIORITY_RANGE
+[a managed range]: crate::kernel::raw::KernelInterruptLine::RAW_MANAGED_INTERRUPT_PRIORITY_RANGE

 <div class="admonition-follows"></div>